shadowed1/ChromeOS_PowerControl/README.md

 - If $min_temp threshold is below a certain point, the CPU will be able to reach max_perf_pct of its speed.
 - The closer the CPU approaches $max_temp, the closer it is to min_perf_pct.
 - PowerControl will always be stringent regarding thermals and performance versus native behavior.
+- Editable clockspeed ramp-up and ramp-down feature; emulating modern AMD thermal behavior for Intel + ARM.
+- Alter the clockspeed-temperature curve to be more aggressive/passive using hotzone variable.
 <br>

 *BatteryControl:*